Portugal - Building a Better World in Portugal - ENT 3600

 France - Angers Summer Business Program - BUS 3045 & MKT 3240

 On this program, offered in collaboration with the Université d'Angers, students will take classes with Angers business students and learn international business skills and study international brand management, while experiencing French culture and language.
 Excursions include visits to landmarks in Angers, the Loire valley and Paris.
-The program starts at the train station in Angers, France and ends at the subway station in Paris, France.
+The program starts at the train station in Angers, France and ends at the hostel at check-out in Paris, France.

 Bermuda - International Insurance Markets - FIN 4800